sigmdel/GNATS/README.md

 ## Warning

 GNATS should not be used as the primary time source.
-However, it is accurate enough as a backup time source when access to better clocks is lost.
+Nevertheless, it may be accurate enough as a backup time source when access to better clocks is lost.

-## Note
+## Configuration before compiling

-Edit [secrets.h.template](src/secrets.h.template) and save it as `secrets.h` in the `src` directory before compiling the firmware.
+- Edit [secrets.h.template](src/secrets.h.template) and save it as `secrets.h` in the `src` directory.

+- Edit `platformio.ini` :

+  - Choose the appropriate board in the `[platformio]` section
+  - Define the correct `LOCAL_TIME_ZONE` string for the geographical location of the board
+  - Adjust the build flags for the selected dev board.

+    -  Specify the hardware serial peripheral that will be used to read from the TX output of the GPS module.
+It may be necessary to specify the RX pin number (see the `lolin32_lite` environment).
+    - For dev boards with ESP32 SoC without support for USB CDC (USB ACM), specify the `SERIAL_BAUD` for the USB-serial adapter (see the `lolin32_lite` environment).
+    - If a supported I2C OLED display is connected to the board set the `HAS_OLED` directive to `1` otherwise to `0`.
+    - If a DS3231 Real time clock module is connected to the board set the `HAS_DS3231` to `1` otherwise to `0`.
+    - It may be helpful to specify the Wi-Fi TX power of some ESP32C3 Super mini board (see the `nologo_esp32c3_super_mini` environment).
+See the `wifi_power_t` definition in `...framework-arduinoespressif32/libraries/WiFi/src/WiFiGeneric.h` for possible values of `TX_POWER`.

 ## Licence